-Attendances for Councillors serving throughout the year - 14 full main meetings called for the year:
+Attendances for Councillors serving throughout the year - 14 full main Council meetings:

 Cllr.
-Liz Shawhulme (Chairman) 14 from a possible 14

-Cllr.
-Heidi Clark (Vice-Chair) 8 from a possible 9

-(note that Cllr.
-Clark had been granted a sabbatical for the first part of the year)

-Cllr.
-Mike Hodgins 12 from a possible 14

-Cllr.
-Tracey Rudd 12 from a possible 14

-Cllr.
-Jane Woollock 12 from a possible 14

-Cllr.
-Jim Hudson 7 from a possible 9
+Liz Shawhulme (Chairman) 14 from a possible 14 Cllr.
+Heidi Clark (Vice-Chair) 11 from a possible 14 Cllr.
+Mike Hodgins 10 from a possible 14 Cllr.
+Tracey Rudd 12 from a possible 14 Cllr.
+Jim Hudson 12 from a possible 14 Cllr.
+Dennis Sharp elected in May 2023 12 from a possible 13 Cllr.
+Tracey Duff coopted in March 2024 1 from a possible 1

-Former Cllrs. who served through the year but are not longer membersFormer Councillors who served throughout the year were as follows:Cllr.
-Tracey Duff4 from a possible 6
+Former Cllrs. who served through the year but are not longer members

+Former Councillors who served throughout the year were as follows: